The Elementary Theory of the Frobenius Automorphisms

 \proof Find a sequence $S=S_1 \subset S_2 \subset \ldots$ of finitely generated $k$-subalgebras of $R$, with $R = \union_n S_n$.
 Find inductively minimal prime ideals $p_n$ of $S_n$ with $p_{n+1} \meet S_n = p_n$, $p_1=p_S$; then let $p = \union _n p_n$.
 Given $p_n$, we must find a minimal prime $p_{n+1}$ of $S_{n+1}$ with $p_{n+1} \meet S_n = p_n$.
 Let $r_1,\ldots,r_k$ be the minimal primes of $S_{n+1}$; then $\meet_i r_i$ is a nil ideal; so $\meet_i (r_i \meet S_n)$ is a nil ideal; thus $\meet_i (r_i \meet S_n) \subset p_n$.
 As $p_n$ is prime, for some $i$, $r_i \meet S_n \subset p_n$; as $p_n$ is minimal, $r_i \meet S_n = p_n$.

-\<{lem}\lbl{wm1.11} Let $R$ be a difference ring $I=\sqrt I$ a well-mixed ideal.
+\<{lem}\lbl{wm1.11} Let $R$ be a difference ring, $I=\sqrt I$ a well-mixed ideal.
 Then $I$ is the intersection of algebraically prime difference ideals. \>{lem}

 \proof We may assume $I=0$.
 If $a \neq 0$, we must find an algebraically prime difference ideal $q$ with $a \notin q$.
-By compactness, we may assume here that $R$ is finitely generated.
+By compactness (see below), we may assume here that $R$ is finitely generated.
 Find using \ref{well-mixed1.8R} a cofinally minimal prime $q$ with $a \notin q$.
 By \ref{well-mixed1.8} it is an algebraically prime difference ideal.
+(Here is the model theoretic compactness argument.
+Assume for each finitely generated difference subring $S$ of $R$ we are given an algebraically prime difference ideal $q_S$ with $a \notin q_s$.
+One can then choose an ultrafilter on the set of such subrings, concentrating for each finite $F$ on $\{S: F \subseteq S\}$.
+Then $R$ embeds into the ultraproduct of the $S$.
+But they come with an algebraically prime difference ideal $q$ = the ultraproduct of the $q_S$, and the pullback is as required.)

 \<{lem}\lbl{wm1.12} Let $R$ be a well-mixed ring, $a \in R$.
 Then $a \in p$ for all $p \in \spe R$ iff $a^n =0$, some $n \in \Nn[\si]$. \>{lem}